-MTV’s Real World 2006 alum Davis Mallory has traded TV cameras for a DJ booth, proving that he refuses to be put in a box.
+MTV’s Real World 2006 alum Davis Mallory has traded TV cameras for a DJ booth and a microphone, proving that he refuses to be put in a box.

 “I had already written about 50 or so songs at that date, but nothing had really been released online.
 When Diem passed away, I had a co-write [in Nashville] the week that it happened and brought into the room an idea that says “Beautiful girls aren’t supposed to die young” and released the song a week later.”

 Off the heels of that People-magazine featured track, Mallory continued writing, releasing his second official release with the same co-writers of “Beautiful Girls” titled “Anyone Would Know,” a song about his ex-boyfriend in NYC.
 The song was chosen by Swedish DJ John Dahlback to remix, and this remix would go on to be Mallory’s first label song, signing to Armada Records in 2016 and released in the summer 2017.

 Since then, Mallory has grown as a songwriter and musician, releasing his EP Loud in 2017, and working with some of the biggest names in the business–co-writing a song with American Idol alum Matt Giraud titled “Faded” (2017), co-writing “Hold Me Down” (2018) by EDM vocalist Notelle and German DJ Noize Generation, co-writing “Top of the World” (2018) by vocalist Mitchell Rose and DJ Landis that released in 2018 on Sony/Thrive, “Dance with Me” co-written by Mallory and produced by French DJ Loic Penillo, “Thinking of U” which was signed to Warner Denmark’s Quattro Records, and featured in many Spotify House playlists.